panzerdp/dmitripavlutin.com/content/posts/081-own-inherited-properties/index.md

 commentsThreadId: own-and-inherited-properties-in-javascript
 ---

-In JavaScript, contrary to other programming languages like Java or Python, there's no template (e.g. classes) concept for creating objects.
+In JavaScript, contrary to other programming languages like Java or Python, there's no template (e.g. class) concept for creating objects.

-In JavaScript there are objects or primitive types.
-Every object links to another special object named prototype, from which the object inherits properties.
+Every JavaScript object links to another object named prototype, from which the object inherits properties.

 In this post, I'll describe the difference between own and inherited properties.
-This will help you understand the *slightly unusual* inheritance mechanism of JavaScript.
+It's a good way to understand the *slightly unusual* inheritance mechanism of JavaScript.

 ## 1. Own properties